 Your bone marrow makes cells called platelets.
 These cells keep you from bleeding too much by helping your blood clot.
 Chemotherapy, radiation, and bone marrow transplants can destroy some of your platelets.

-Talk with your doctor before you take any drugs, herbs, or other supplements.
-Do not take aspirin, ibuprofen (Motrin, Advil), naproxen (Aleve), or other drugs unless your doctor tells you it is okay to.
+Talk with your doctor before you take any medicines, herbs, or other supplements.
+Do not take aspirin, ibuprofen (Motrin, Advil), naproxen (Aleve), or other medicines unless your doctor tells you it is OK.

 If you cut yourself:

 If you have a nosebleed:

 Call your doctor if you have any of these symptoms:

 National Cancer Institute.
 Chemotherapy and you: support for people with cancer. http://www.cancer.gov/cancertopics/coping/chemotherapy-and-you.
 Accessed May 7, 2014.

 National Cancer Institute.
 Radiation therapy and you: support for people with cancer. http://www.cancer.gov/cancertopics/coping/radiation-therapy-and-you.
 Accessed May 7, 2014.